XieChristina/XieChristina/README.md

 ## Hi there, I'm Christina 👋

-I'm a second-year financial analysis risk management (FARM) student at the University of Waterloo, interested in making cool projects and software dev!
+I'm a second-year financial analysis risk management (FARM) student at the University of Waterloo, interested in ML/AI, software development, and data science!

 Currently seeking Fall 2024 internships 😄